 CORRELATIONS

 SPECIFICATION: Correlations.
 Analysis of the relationship between co-variables.
-The difference between correlations and experiment
+The difference between correlations and experiments

-Correlation is the descriptive statistical technique measuring the relationship between two variables.
+Correlation is a descriptive statistical technique that measures the relationship between two variables.
 Literally, these techniques measure co-relationships between variables - the extent to which values on one variable are associated with high values on another variable.
 If an increase in one variable is associated with an increase in the other variable, this is known as a positive correlation.
 An example would be height and weight.
 As people get taller, they tend to get heavier.

 If an increase in one variable is associated with a decrease in the other, this is known as a negative correlation.
-An example would be height above sea level and temperature: As you climb the mountain (increase in height), it gets colder (decrease in temperature).
+An example is height above sea level and temperature: as you climb a mountain (i.e., increase in elevation), it gets colder (decrease in temperature).

 When there is no relationship between two variables, this is known as a zero correlation.
-For example, there is no relationship between the amount of tea drunk and the level of intelligence.
+For example, there is no relationship between the amount of tea consumed and intelligence.

 Strictly speaking, correlation is not a research method but a way of analysing data gathered by other means.
-This might be useful, for example, if we wanted to know if there was a relationship between watching violence on T.V. and a tendency towards violent behaviour in adolescence because it is I’m, possible to test this hypothesis experimentally.
+This might be useful, for example, if we wanted to know if there was a relationship between watching violence on TV and a tendency towards violent behaviour in adolescence, because it is possible to test this hypothesis experimentally.

-Another area where correlation is widely used is in the study of intelligence.
-Research has been carried out to test the strength of the association between the I.Q. levels of identical and non-identical twins.
+Another area in which correlation is widely used is the study of intelligence.
+Research has examined the strength of the association between IQ levels in identical and non-identical twins.

 CORRELATION COEFFICIENTS

-Correlations calculate a coefficient which tests the strength of the correlation.
+Correlations compute a coefficient that quantifies the strength of the correlation.
 In short, the coefficient is an inferential statistic that objectively calculates the relationship between two variables.
 For example, if you asked me the correlation between stress and illness, I could say, “quite strong, but my answer is subjective and therefore unmeasurable.
 With coefficients, the numbers calculated describe the links between two variables completely.

 The correlation coefficient (r) indicates the extent to which the pairs of numbers for these two variables lie in a straight line.
-Values over zero indicate a positive correlation, while values under zero indicate a negative correlation.
+Values greater than zero indicate a positive correlation, whereas values less than zero indicate a negative correlation.

 • +1 known as a perfect positive correlation